Judi McLeod

 "While his party was preparing for today's expected non-confidence vote against the ruling Liberal Government, Harper's right hand man has been bitten by the love bug---again!" wrote Canada Free Press on Nov.
 28, 2005.
 "We don't know what this does for the Conservative deputy leader's political career, but now that he's shown a marked preference for heiresses, he's almost John Kerry, Canuck version."

-And now MacKay has proven to be Kerry-like in the politically correct department too.
+and now MacKay has proven to be Kerry-like in the politically correct department too.

 That's today's unsettling news from Canada's new Conservative minority government that not even a defending right-wing blog lineup can explain away.